 While the trend among Western scholars of Islam is away from such radical doubt, four decades later some scholars still promote the idea that the Kaaba was not originally in Mecca.

 Some of these revisionists say it was in or near Petra, while others refuse to speculate on the exact location.
 And this notion has begun to trickle down to others in the West, through the work of popular historian and documentary filmmaker Tom Holland, for example.
+Filmmaker and writer Dan Gibson has also promoted the idea widely.
 Since Muslims pray facing Mecca’s Kaaba multiple times a day, one thing this view would mean is that Muslims everywhere naively face the wrong direction in their most frequent act of worship.

 Revisionists variously claim the following evidence supports their theory: